-Horchata is a beverage available in central america and some south american countries.
-Horchata differs depending on which country you buy it in because different ingredients can be used to make horchata.
+Horchata is a beverage available in Central America and also in some South American countries.
+Horchata differs depending on which country you buy it in because each country has their own preferred method for preparing horchata.
+Different ingredients can be used to make horchata.

 For example, in Mexico horchata is based on rice.
 In El Salvador, horchata doesn’t contain rice.
-Instead, it contains Morro, which is a plant native to central america.
+Instead, it contains Morro, which is a plant native to El Salvador.

 - Morro or Rice (depending on country)